 Early in 2018, I started The Birth & Breastfeeding Club in Worcester to provide free online access to support, information and signposting, either by me or other pregnant or breastfeeding women.
 We meet on the second Monday of every month (unless bank holiday) at the Royal Porcelain Works in Worcester.
 If you live in Worcester, check it out and join the closed group.
 It's a great community for local women.

 In January 2019, I started my 2 year Breastfeeding Counsellor training with The Association of Breastfeeding Mothers which I am really enjoying.
 It's not only highlighting the diverse difficulties women encounter, from sore nipples to unsupportive family members, and how much there is to learn, but also how passionate I am to get the tools the better help them.
-I am currently half way through it.
+I am just a few weeks away from completing it.
 I have also completed a course for identifying tongue ties and can help with assessment as well a referral if appropriate.
+Since April I have also actively been involved in answering calls on The National Breastfeeding Helpline.

 I really can't accurately describe how good it feels to be helping mum and babies.
 It's very special.